 Rubber Tracks Vs Steel Tracks and the Things You Should Know Before Making a Purchase

-Rubber and steel is in plain view everywhere around us but oftentimes goes unrecognized.
-They’re in your headphones, work boots, car seats, the tracks of your excavator, and many other daily items you use but rarely consider what they’re made of.
+Rubber and steel are in plain view everywhere around us but oftentimes goes unrecognized.
+They're in your headphones, work boots, car seats, the tracks of your excavator, and many other daily items you use but rarely consider what they're made of.
 When it comes to purchasing tracks for your vehicle, many factors must be taken into account.
 Considering whether to buy steel or rubber tracks for your mini excavator is a big decision.
 Money is a crucial factor in the decision-making process but there are other considerations that may influence the final purchasing outcome.
-Here are pros and cons for each option.
+Here are the pros and cons of each option.

 Benefits of Rubber